Editorial style

 PLURALS

-Do not use apostrophes to form plurals (1960s not 1960’s) unless it would be confusing without (thus A’s and B’s not As and Bs; p’s not ps).
+Do not use apostrophes to form plurals (1960s, not 1960’s), unless it would be confusing without (A’s and B’s, not As and Bs; p’s, not ps).

 POSSESSIVES

 Possessives of singular common nouns ending in s are formed by adding ’s.
-Athletics does not use the ’s.
+Athletics does not use the ’s. campus’s legacy, thesis’s premise

 Possessives of singular proper names ending in s use only an apostrophe.
+Chancellor Lyons’ team, Nikki Jones’ research

 Plural nouns modifying other nouns do not need an apostrophe if they are used in an attributive rather than a possessive sense.
+Parents Weekend is a weekend for parents, not a weekend possessed by parents.

-If you want to be safe, use the apostrophe unless it is not used in a formal name.
+Don’t use the apostrophe if it is not part of a formal name.
+Department of Veterans Affairs

 Bias-free Language